IAKOBVS/scripts4fgo/README.md

 ## Installation
 > git clone https://github.com/IAKOBVS/scripts4fgo

-> mv scripts4fgo /your/path
+> mv scripts4fgo /where/your/scripts/are/executable

 > . /your/path/scripts4fgo/GLOBAL_CHECK

 <br/>
-where you put your scripts; e.g., $HOME/.local/bin
+Where path is where you put your scripts; e.g., $HOME/.local/bin
 <br/>
 Make sure that you've downloaded all the dependencies.